ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 # Eurosys 2022 Artifact

-This artifact relates to the "Sharing is Caring: Secure and Efficient Shared Memory Support for MVEEs" paper submitted to Eurosys 2022.
+This artifact relates to the "Sharing is Caring: Secure and Efficient Shared Memory Support for MVEEs" paper accepted at Eurosys 2022.
 All bash snippets in the steps below are assumed to start from the repository root.

 ## System